Nfactor26/pixel-identity/_docs/04-setup.md

 ### Setup with docker

 Download and extract the docker-compose.zip file from [releases](https://github.com/Nfactor26/pixel-identity/releases) page from github repo.
-Generate all the three required certificates as described in the [certificates guide](/docs/certificates) and put in the **.certificates** folder.
-Go through the [configurations](/docs/configuration) and modify as required.
+Make sure to unblock the zip file.Generate all the three required certificates as described in the [certificates guide](/docs/certificates) and put in the **.certificates** folder.Go through the [configurations](/docs/configuration) and modify as required.

 Execute below commands from docker-compose folder after starting docker.

     docker volume create postgre-pixel-identiy-store  # For Postgres SQL docker volume create mongo-pixel-identiy-store    # For MongoDB

     docker network create --driver bridge pixel-network

+    docker compose -f docker-compose-traefik-postgres.yml up -d  # For Postgres SQL docker compose -f docker-compose-traefik-mongo.yml up -d  # For MongoDB

+Execute below commands from docker-compose folder to stop.

-    docker compose -f docker-compose-traefik-postgres.yml  # For Postgres SQL docker compose -f docker-compose-traefik-postgres.yml  # For MongoDB
+    docker compose -f docker-compose-traefik-postgres.yml down # For Postgres SQL docker compose -f docker-compose-traefik-mongo.yml down  # For MongoDB

 Navigate to https://pixel.docker.localhost/pauth once the containers are up and running.
-Login with admin@pixel.com and Admi9@pixel to get started.
+Login with values configured for  InitAdminUser and InitAdminUserPass configuration keys to get started.
 You can change password once logged in.

 #### Reverse-Proxy